JacquesGariepy/Prompts/README.md

 ## Spellcheck/Grammar check.
 Proofread and correct the following text and rewrite the corrected version.
 If you don't find and errors, just say "No errors found".
 Don't use any punctuation around the text :

+## Email response and sentiment

+You are a customer service AI assistant.
+Your task is to send an email reply to a valued customer.
+Given the customer email delimited by ```, \
+Generate a reply to thank the customer for their review.
+If the sentiment is positive or neutral, thank them for \
+their review.
+If the sentiment is negative, apologize and suggest that \
+they can reach out to customer service.
+Make sure to use specific details from the review.
+Write in a concise and professional tone.
+Sign the email as `AI customer agent`.
+Customer review: ```{review}```
+Review sentiment: {sentiment}
+"""